ela400hu/cs171-final-project/README.md

 ####Timeline.

-Displays, by year,  filings, resolutions, population (as selected),clearance rates, cumulative clearance rates, personal income per capita.
+Displays, by year, filings, resolutions, population (as selected), clearance rates, cumulative clearance rates, personal income per capita.
 All can be toggled by control at the top of the element.
 Selects year or year span, which updates DOC graph, POP graph, and sankey diagram.
 Responsive to: map, DOC and POP.